Punctuation Rules for Business Letters

 - It was a pleasure meeting you on Friday, and we look forward to working with you.

 The second comma rule is not as strongly set in stone, and it involves the use of the comma when listing three or more items.
-The rule depends on whom you ask, with the AP Stylebook omitting the comma before the conjunction.
+It even has a special name: the Oxford Comma.
+The rule depends on whom you ask, with the AP Stylebook omitting the Oxford comma before the conjunction.
 Example:

 - We are ready to set up our website, launch our product and begin our first marketing campaign.

-Your other option is to include a comma before the conjunction.
+Your other option is to include an Oxford comma before the conjunction.
 Example:

 - We are ready to set up our website, launch our product, and begin our first marketing campaign.